britram/rains-prototype/draft-trammell-rains-protocol.md

 # Zone

-A zone is the entire set of shards, pshards, and assertions subject to a given authority within a given context.
+A zone is the entire set of shards, P-Shards, and assertions subject to a given authority within a given context.
 The majority of zones will be tiny.
 Thus, a zone can be used for both positive and negative answers as it contains all information about the zone while still being small.